Meaning and Origin

 As you may know, we Japanese people are fond of feeling ‘懐かしい’ (nostalgic) about the past.
 Therefore, as of today a number of TV shows have been featuring the past memories of the Heisei era and creating fancy rankings, such as ‘the most influential people’, ‘the most shocking events’, and ‘the most successful athletes’ in the Heisei era.

-A Sea of Hypes using the Hackneyed Phrase “平成最後の”
+A Sea of Hypes using the Hackneyed Phrase “平成最後の” (Heisei saigo no)

 Since Emperor Akihito determined to abdicate in advance before his death, the change of the era was planned more than one year before the scheduled date.
 Therefore, a plethora of events and activities advertised themselves as ‘平成最後の’, meaning ‘The last in Heisei’ to make them sound special.
 The examples are: